UwUtsav/Loan-Approval-Classifier/README.md

 # Loan-Approval-Classifier
-Basics on creating models with knn,decision tree,svm and logrithmic regression
+Basics on creating models with knn,decision tree,svm and logistic regression